Review and road test of the Audi A8

 Cost of Ownership

 Depreciation in this sector is traditionally severe, especially where the more expensive models are concerned, but Audi residuals are usually strong.

-But is it one that you can bond with, a luxury conveyance you'll love as well as admire?
+But is it a car that you could bond with, a luxury conveyance to love as well as admire?
 The answer depends upon the owner of course.
-Some may still see this A8 as being a little remote compared to a wood-panelled Jaguar, a status-conscious Mercedes or a proudly opulent BMW.
-I'm guessing though, that a significant number of boardroom buyers might now find this Audi a surprisingly complete all-round choice.
+Some may still see this A8 as being a little remote compared to a status-conscious Mercedes or a proudly opulent BMW.
+We're guessing though, that a small but significant number of boardroom buyers might now find this Audi a surprisingly complete all-round choice, were they to be minded to consider one.
 Hugely capable, innovative and beautifully built, this is the car that rivals always feared Audi would build.
 And if you're in this market, it's one you need to try.

 Audi A8 review by Jonathan Crouch